NovoNordisk-OpenSource/decentralized-tech-radar/docs/user_docs/spec_file_format.md

 - ring        : string
 - quadrant    : string
 - isNew       : bool
-- moved       : int
+- move       : int
 - description : string
 ```

 Some of the groups is defined to take specific inputs.
 Groups can have these inputs:
 ```
-- name        : The name of a data management, datastore, infrastructure or langauge.
+- name        : The name of a data management, datastore, infrastructure or language.
 - ring        : The name of the ring it's place like adopt, trial, assess or hold.
-- quadrant    : The name of the quadrant like data management, datastore, infrastructure or langauge.
+- quadrant    : The name of the quadrant like data management, datastore, infrastructure or language.
 - isNew       : True or false if the tech is new or not for the tech radar.
-- moved       : 0-3 depending on what ring the tech moved to. so going from hold to adopt is going from 0 to 3 is moved=3.
+- move        : The integer representation of moving from one ring to an other.
+So moving from, for example, assess to trial would be a move of +1 and moving out from adopt to trial would be a move of -1.
 - description : A small description on the tech.
 ```